 Most of the information set out in this handbook applies to Visiting Students.
 There is no requirement, however, for Visiting Students to sit College Collections (see above) or University examinations (below).
 The Director of the Visiting Student Programme oversees academic arrangements for Visiting Students, including all aspects of their tuition.
 The Director of the Visiting Student Programme can be consulted at any time by email or in person.
-New Visiting Students are required to be in residence on the Sunday before the start of their programme.
+New Visiting Students are required to be in residence on their published programme start date.